highcharts/node-export-server/README.md

 Additionally, with the v3 release, we transitioned from HTTP to HTTPS for export.highcharts.com, so all requests sent to our public server now must use the HTTPS protocol.

-Additionally, with the v3 release, we transitioned from HTTP to HTTPS for export.highcharts.com, so all requests sent to our public server now must use the HTTPS protocol.

 ## Changelog

 **The v4 introduces numerous breaking changes.
 For further details, please refer to the changelog document provided below.**